ldtteam/MinecoloniesWiki/pages/src/source/buildings/mysticalsite.md

 layout: building
 ---
 {% capture content %}
-### Note: The Mystical Site cannot be built until you have finished the corresponding [research](../../source/systems/research) in the [University](../../source/buildings/university).
+### Note: The Mystical Site cannot be built until you have finished the corresponding [research](../../source/systems/research) in the {% building_link university %}.
 <br>

 The Mystical Site is a simple building that increase a colony's overall [happiness](../../source/systems/happinessandsaturation) level.
 It has no worker and increases colonists' happiness just by existing.

-The [Undertaker](../../source/workers/undertaker) will visit the Mystical Site when there are no colonists to bury.
+The {% worker_link undertaker %} will visit the Mystical Site when there are no colonists to bury.
 Doing so will increase their Mana skill and, as such, their chance of resurrecting a killed citizen.
 {% endcapture %}
 {% capture infobox %}
 {% include infobox/building.html %}